Approximations for Generalized Unsplittable Flow on Paths with Application to Power Systems Optimization: Proof of Lemma

-\proof For $r\in[d]$, consider the graph of the fractional profile $\sum_{k\in\cS^q}f_k^r(e)\tilde{x}_k$ shown in Figure~\ref{f1}.
+\begin{proof} For $r\in[d]$, consider the graph of the fractional profile $\sum_{k\in\cS^q}f_k^r(e)\tilde{x}_k$ illustrated in Figure~\ref{f1}.
 For $p\in[P_r]$, slice the region between the horizontal axis and horizontal line at height $h^{q,p,r}$ with $\frac{1}{\epsilon}+1$ horizontal lines, with inter-distance $\epsilon h^{q,p,r}$.
-The intersections of the optimal profile with these lines define a monotone function $g^{q,r}$, as shown in Figure~\ref{f1}, with $g^{q,r}(e)\in\{l\epsilon h^{p,r}:~l\in\{0,1\ldots,1/\epsilon\},~p\in[P_r]\}$, for all $e\in\cE$.
-We use the greedy procedure shown in Algorithm~\ref{alg:modify} below to remove a set of demands from $\cS^q$ in each interval $\cE_p^r$ such that the remaining set of demands fractionally fits below $g^{q,r}$ (see lines~\ref{alg:s1}-\ref{alg:s7}).
-This works essentially by removing the ``left-most" set of demands that minimally ensures that the remaining demands in $\cS^q$ can be packed under capacity $g^{q,r}$.
-This defines an intermediate fractional vector $\bar{\bar x}$ for~\textsc{($d$-GUFP-R[$\cS^q,g^q$])}, where $g^q=(g^{q,r})_{r\in[d]}$, which can be converted to a basic feasible solution (BFS) with the same or better objective value.
-We finally round down the fractional components of $\bar{\bar x}$ to obtain an integral solution $\hat x$.
+The intersections of the optimal profile with these lines define a monotone function $g^{q,r}$, as pictured in Figure~\ref{f1}, with $g^{q,r}(e)\in\{l\epsilon h^{p,r}:~l\in\{0,1\ldots,1/\epsilon\},~p\in[P_r]\}$, for all $e\in\cE$.
+We adopt a greedy procedure, explained in Algorithm~\ref{alg:modify} below, to remove a set of demands from $\cS^q$ in each interval $\cE_p^r$ such that the remaining set of demands fractionally fits below $g^{q,r}$ (see lines~\ref{alg:s1}-\ref{alg:s7}).
+The algorithm proceeds by removing the ``left-most" set of demands that minimally ensures that the remaining ones in $\cS^q$ can be packed under capacity $g^{q,r}$.
+This defines an intermediate fractional vector $\bar{\bar x}$ for separable $d$-USFP-R[$\cS^q,g^q$], where $g^q=(g^{q,r})_{r\in[d]}$, which can be converted to a basic feasible solution (BFS) with the same or better objective value.
+Lastly, the fractional components of $\bar{\bar x}$ are rounded down yielding an integral solution $\hat x$.

 We first show that condition (i) holds when $\hat x$ is replaced by $\bar x$.
 For $r\in[d]$, let $\cJ^{r}(e_i)$ be the set of demands $k\in\cS^q$ for which $\bar x_k$ was set to $0$ in step~\ref{alg:s4} when considering edge $e_i\in\cE$.
 Consider an edge $e\in\cE_p^r$ such that $\sum_{k\in\cS^q}f_k^r(e)\bar x_k>0$.
 Note that $0\leq \sum_{k\in\cS^q}f_k^r(e)\tilde x_k-g^{q,r}(e)\le \epsilon h^{q,p,r}$ by \raf{rel0} and the definition of $g^{q,r}$.
 By the monotonicity of $f^r_k(\cdot)$ and the condition of the while-loop in step~\ref{alg:cond} we have